-- Information Specialists Personalized assistance for managing treatment decisions, side effects, and dealing with financial and psychosocial challenges. - Clinical Trial Nurse Navigators RNs navigate patients to find an appropriate clinical trial and sift through the information. - Registered Dieticians (LLS) provides PearlPoint Nutrition Services[®] to patients/caregivers of all cancer types, free nutrition education and one-on-one consultations by phone or email.
+- Information Specialists Personalized assistance for managing treatment decisions, side effects, and dealing with financial and psychosocial challenges. - Clinical Trial Nurse Navigators RNs and NPs navigate patients to find an appropriate clinical trial and sift through the information to bring back to the healthcare team. - Registered Dieticians (LLS) provides Nutrition Education Services Center® to patients/caregivers of all cancer types, free nutrition education, and one-on-one consultations by phone or email.